-- Kimchi: Cabbage or radish fermented in a brine of ginger, garlic, scallions and chilli.
+- Kimchi: Cabbage or radish fermented in a brine of ginger, garlic, scallions, and chili.

-- Bibimbap: White rice topped with vegetables, chilli, soy sauce, raw egg and sliced beef.
+- Bibimbap: White rice topped with vegetables, chili, soy sauce, raw egg, and sliced beef.

 - Japchae: Sweet potato noodles stir-fried in sesame oil with sliced vegetables and beef.